Easy-Load Kiln Assembly Instructions printer-friendly page icon

 REMOVING THE DOOR

-You may need to take the door off to get the kiln through an opening.
-If you need to do this remove the element connection wires from the element terminals on the door.
-Then support the door with 2x4’s or a table so that it doesn’t fall down.
+You may need to remove the door to get the kiln through an opening.
+If so, remove the element connection wires from the element terminals on the door.
+Then, support the door with 2x4s or a table so it doesn’t fall down.
 CAUTION: The door is very heavy and could cause injury to you or damage to the door if it falls.
 Remove the hinges and lower the door to the ground.
 This will take at least two people.

 UNDERSTANDING THE DESIGN